GonzaloFernandez11/GonzaloFernandez11/README.md

 - 🔭 I’m currently working on projects to fully affirm my skills and knowledge and thus strengthen my training as a developer.

-- 🌱 I’m currently learning Typescript and Python
+- 🌱 I’m currently learning Typescript and Python.

-- ❓ Ask me about anything, i'm here to help and learn
+- ❓ Ask me about anything, i'm here to help and learn.

-⚡ Hobbies: Doing sports, playing the piano, and singing👍
+⚡ Hobbies: Doing sports, playing the piano, and singing 👍.

 <br/>